Decarboxylation is an important yet often misunderstood aspect of cannabis consumption.

 Fact: Kitchen appliances aren’t equipped to produce or maintain the conditions needed for full, reliable decarb, so we developed a device called the Nova to solve this problem.

-Myth 4: Concentrate Decarboxylation is Different than Flower Decarb OR You Can Only Decarb Concentrate by Watching CO2 Bubbles Evaporate
+(OR You Can Only Decarb Concentrate by Watching CO2 Bubbles Evaporate)

 Concentrates that have been prepared professionally, extracted and purged under the right conditions have not been decarboxylated.
 They need to be properly activated before being ingested or used topically.
 The time and temperature parameters for the best flower decarb also applies to concentrates.
 As seen below, BHO extracts can become slightly more concentrated during decarb.
 This is likely from the evaporation of residual solvents and moisture.